zanppa/hoverboard-firmware/Docs/pinout.md

-Phase control pins are accordign to following table.
-There seems to be some confusion between the available schematic and the current firmware, I need to check which notation is correct (which matches the markings on the PCB).
+Phase control pins are according to following table.
 Bold means the function used in the firmware.

 | Function           | Pin | Pin function                                   |